petercz1/video_reformatter/README.md

 # a php video reformatter

 I tried to play my usb video files on a TV in a hotel recently and had the usual frustration of finding which ones would play.
-Some would play on the lounge TV, others on the bedroom TV. :
+Some would play on the lounge TV, others on the bedroom TV. :tired_face:

 I've done a (little) bit of research and the state of my knowledge is as follows: